 In short, there are planning opportunities here that the internet messengers of residency doom overlook.

 Myth #3: The FTB Is Watching You

 Related to this pessimism is the fiction the FTB is watching you.
 There are websites and forums – even some attorneys – that suggest nonresidents not make smartphone calls while in California, because the tax authorities are monitoring them to trap unwary visitors.
 Or they imply the FTB sends spies to see when they are in their vacation homes.
 This myth is usually accompanied by mentioning a few high profile cases (such as the infamous quarter-century-long litigation involving Gilbert Hyatt, the inventor of the single-chip microprocessor), where the FTB takes what appears to be an unreasonably aggressive stance against nonresidents.
 But rest assured, the FTB is not watching you.
 It has neither the resources nor the inclination to take measures to monitor every nonresident who has a vacation home or business interest in California.
 Rather, the FTB takes the easy route.
-When it comes to residency audits, it usually just sits back and waits for tax and financial documents to come to Sacramento, often the result of common mistakes, as happens when nonresidents use a California vacation home address for receiving information returns (W-2s, K-1s, 1098s, 1099s, etc.), because it may be more convenient.
+When it comes to residency audits, it’s like a sea anemone: it usually just sits back and waits for tax and financial documents to come to Sacramento, often the result of common mistakes, as happens when nonresidents use a California vacation home address for receiving information returns (W-2s, K-1s, 1098s, 1099s, etc.), because it may be more convenient.